-More Australians can make up to three years’ worth of non-concessional super contributions in the same financial year, with the government increasing the age limit from under 65 to under 67.
+More Australians can make up to three years’ worth of non-concessional super contributions in the same financial year, with the government making this option available to individuals up to the age of 75.

-In recent weeks the government announced that Australians aged 65 and 66 (to be specific, under the age of 67 at the start of the tax year), would be able to make up to three years of non-concessional super contributions under bring-forward rules.
-Previously, bring-forward rules only applied to those under age 65.
+Individuals aged up to 75 are able to make up to three years of non-concessional super contributions under the bring-forward rules.
+Previously, bring-forward rules only applied to those under age 67.

 Below we explain what non-concessional contributions are, where bring-forward rules come into it, why this could be good news for you and what other rules have changed for this age group in recent times.